 The second is that they’ll learn how and when to do things on command, and with the help from rewards, they’ll know when they’re doing things right.
 Reinforcing good behavior with rewards gives them the confidence to follow your commands.
-Training builds up a language between the two of you, so you’re like a team working together!
+Training builds up a language between the two of you, and massively helps when building confidence in dogs – you’re a team working together!

 Free shaping teaches a dog to be creative and encourages curiosity.
+This can be a really helpful way of building confidence in dogs.
 Often, nervous dogs will be afraid of approaching new objects or people, so free shaping will help them to overcome that fear!

 It’s good to start simple – place an object such as a box or an unknown toy in front of your dog, and don’t do anything.
 It’s best to do this in a familiar space, but with nothing else around, to avoid distraction.
 Let them approach it in their own time.
 When they begin to act, such as sniffing it, praise them or give them a treat.
 This lets them know that they can do things without your direction, and that’s okay!